 Role of Your Partner in Sexual Health

-These are all relevant questions and here, I'd like to switch it up a bit.
+These are all relevant questions, but here I would like to switch it up a bit.
 What about the partner?
-What about the person who’s been there through the thick and thin?
-Since I prefer to write about sex, I’d like to ask the question…what about the sex life of the partner?
+What about the person who has been there through thick and thin?
+Since I prefer to write about sex, I would like to ask the question, What about the sex life of the partner?

-As I was discussing this issue with a colleague, she felt the men in recovery should take some responsibility in addressing the partner’s needs.
-She felt the men should make a good-faith effort to be aware of the partner’s emotional well being because this is a journey to good health and this is an intimate partnership.
-She concluded by saying it is a good idea for both people in the relationship to ‘check-in’ with each other on a regular basis.
-Everything she mentioned makes sense to me.
-With that said…
+As I was discussing this issue with a colleague, she felt that men in recovery should take some responsibility in addressing the partner’s needs.
+She felt the men should make a good-faith effort to be aware of their partners' emotional well-being because this is an intimate partnership.
+And it is a journey to good health for all.

-What I don't know is how many hospitals or treatment centers offer sexual health education for the partners of cancer survivors.
+What I do not know is how many hospitals or treatment centers offer sexual health education for the partners of cancer survivors.
 That’s an interesting idea, right?
-I truly believe the couple should remain sexually active post-prostate cancer diagnosis, surgery and treatments.
-The question is what will the couple’s sex life look like?
+I truly believe the couple should remain sexually active after prostate cancer diagnosis, surgery, and treatments.
+The question is, What will the couple’s sex life look like?

 The couple has to decide for themselves what that will look like and go from there.
 Educating the couple, including the partner, about options is key for the couple to recreate a sexually healthy relationship.

 What emotions have you experienced from your prostate cancer journey? (select all that apply)